jesusdiazvico/academic-kickstart/content/authors/jdv/_index.md

 cryptography.
 Previously, I held several other positions, ranging from industry to academia.

-You can probably get a good idea of what I do and have done looking at the social network profiles linked above.
+You can probably get a good idea of what I do and have done looking around here and in the social network profiles linked at the left.